-Two (2) hydro-geomorphic unit was identified traversing the PAOI, namely an unchanneled valley bottom (UCVB) wetland and a floodplain system.
+A single hydro-geomorphic unit was identified traversing the PAOI, namely an unchanneled valley bottom (UCVB) wetland.
 This system will be traversed by the OHL only.
-Figure 3-3 presents the delineated system in relation to the PAOI.
-Photographs of the system are presented in Figure 3-4.
+Figure 3-2 presents the delineated system in relation to the NWM5 dataset, depicting the expected extent of the UCVB in relation to the access road.
+The access road does not encroach into the wetland system.
+Photographs of the system are presented in Figure 3-3.
 Due to the avoidance of any appreciable level of risk to the system, succinct findings from the functional assessment are presented in the subsequent sections.

-Figure 3-3 The delineated system of the PAOI
+Figure 3-2 The delineated system of the PAOI in relation to the NWM5 dataset

-Figure 3-4 A photograph of the delineated floodplain (left) and valley bottom system (right) within the PAOI
+Figure 3-3 A photograph of the discharge location (left) and delineated valley bottom system (right) within the PAOI

 Unchannelled valley bottom wetlands are typically found on valley floors where the landscape does not allow high energy flows.
-Figure 3-5 presents a diagram of a typical unchannelled valley bottom wetland, showing the dominant movement of water into, through and out of the system.
+Figure 3-4 presents a diagram of a typical unchannelled valley bottom wetland, showing the dominant movement of water into, through and out of the system.

-Figure 3-5 Amalgamated diagram of a typical unchannelled valley bottom, highlighting the dominant water inputs, throughputs and outputs, SANBI guidelines (Ollis et al. 2013)
+Figure 3-4 Amalgamated diagram of a typical unchannelled valley bottom, highlighting the dominant water inputs, throughputs and outputs, SANBI guidelines (Ollis et al. 2013)